Vanishing Beauty: Are Blue Macaws Extinct?

 Blue Macaw – From Minnesota to Rio de Janeiro

-New research conducted by BirdLife International (a global alliance of conservation groups dedicated to protecting bird species worldwide) finds that numerous bird species have lost their life in recent years.
+New research conducted by BirdLife International (a global alliance to protect bird species worldwide) finds that numerous bird species have lost their life in recent years.
 Unfortunately, one of the species is the lovely Spix’s Macaw.

-While the great majority of recent bird extinctions have happened on isolated islands, five of the eight identified by this study occurred in South America, with four occurring in Brazil alone, a terrible comment on the impact of rainforest deforestation in that region.
+While the great majority of recent bird extinctions have happened on isolated islands.
+Five of the eight identified by this study occurred in South America, with four occurring in Brazil alone.
+Its a terrible comment on the impact of rainforest deforestation in that region.

 Conclusion

 If proper conservation efforts with dedication are provided, these parrots can have a second chance to flourish.
-The future is not only dependent on conservationists or scientists but on human responsibility collectively.
-The story of the blue macaw extinct situation serves as a powerful reminder of what we stand to lose—and what we might still save.
+The future is not only dependent on conservationists or scientists but on human responsibility to prevent further blue macaws extinct tragedies.